-I wrote this for the Burlington Times-News five years ago, on the 20th anniversary of a massing shooting in Burlington.
+I wrote this for the Burlington Times-News in 2013 on the 20th anniversary of a mass shooting in Burlington.
 It is still one of the most troubling incidents in city history and a precursor of what would become more commonplace in America.
 Peace folks.
 Peace.

 John Glenn knew nothing would be routine when he woke up the morning of April 1, 1993.
 After all, he was going to be sworn in as Burlington’s new police chief at 8:30 that morning.
 It was something he had worked his 25-year career to accomplish.